Arashsa31/HelloWorldJava/README.md

 # HelloWorld
-This program prints "Hello World!"
+This program prints the famous "Hello World!"